 - For Dutch students only: If you are 18 or over, you must take out your own health insurance.
 Remember to apply for healthcare benefits.
 You are entitled to receive healthcare benefits if your annual income is lower than € 28,720.

 - Are you thinking about living on your own?
 Here are some useful tips and links that will help you find your own room.

 - If you have found a room in a different municipality, you must register in that municipality.

 - Be sure to find a general practitioner (in Dutch: huisarts), dentist (tandarts) and pharmacist (apotheek) in the city you are studying in.

 - Take out health insurance, household insurance and liability insurance.

 - Studying, living on your own… What does all that really cost?

 - Prior to the academic year, the kick-off day and the welcome days will take place.
-Tio starts the academic year with an inspiring kick-off day that will be held on 18 December 2018 for students who start their studies in January and on 27 August 2019 for students who start in September.
+Tio starts the academic year with an inspiring kick-off day that will be held on 17 December 2020 for students who start their studies in January and on 2 September 2021 for students who start in September.
 Students from all Tio campuses will attend guest lectures from leading industry figures.
 The welcome days are all about meeting your fellow students, getting to know the city and student society Cognatio, getting a look behind the scenes at businesses in the industry and, above all, having a good time.
-The welcome days are held from 26 to 30 August 2019.
+The welcome days are held on 30 and 31 August 2021.